villares/py.processing-play/java_to_python.md

 ```
 ### Importing libraries and using multiple tabs in your sketch

-In Java mode Processing the libraries are imported with `import` but in Python mode this instruction is more often used to import *modules* from the Python's standard library, and **.py** files presented as other IDE tabs (which, unlike in Java mode, are not automatically a part of the sketch).
+In Processing Java mode the libraries are imported with `import` but in Python mode this instruction is more often used to import *modules* from the *Python standard library*, and **.py** files presented as other IDE tabs (which, unlike in Java mode, are not automatically a part of the sketch).

 To import standard Processing libraries, use the menu command **Sketch > Import Library...**  to create the line with `add_library()` and the correct argument.